 Is there any cheese that is Paleo?

-I’m sorry but the answer is NO. Cheese is made from milk with is dairy and the only food which is dairy that is allowed on Paleo diet is butter.
+I’m sorry but the answer is NO. Cheese is made from milk with is dairy and the only dairy that some people consider Paleo is butter.

 No, xanthan gum isn’t Paleo friendly either.